 Either way, you’d need funnels.

 Here’s how to go about building one.
-We’ll start with prerequisites, main constituents of a sales funnel, how a complete funnel looks like, and a sample marketing tech stack used to build a funnel (and there are many ways you can make these sales funnels work).
+We’ll start with prerequisites, the main constituents of a sales funnel, how a complete funnel looks like, and a sample marketing tech stack used to build a funnel (and there are many ways you can make these sales funnels work).

-Because the term “lead Funnel” sounds fancy, too many marketers, business owners, and bloggers go to great lengths to come up with an offer.
+Because the term “lead Funnels” sounds fancy, too many marketers, business owners, and bloggers go to great lengths to come up with an offer.
 I know a business owner who couldn’t come up with an offer every after 3 years (yes, three years) and that’s ridiculous.